 RSS Feed Widget for Website.
-Free, Universal - Poper
+No-code - Poper

 RSS Feed Widget

-Paste any RSS or Atom URL and get a live, branded feed block on your site.
+Paste any RSS feed URL and get a live, branded feed block on your site.
 Blogs, podcasts, news, changelogs, GitHub releases.
-Free, no code.
+No code.

 No credit card required